-Once you click on the continue icon at the setup info page or filename page the slug test graph window opens (Figure 11) where head pressure is plotted versus time.
-When the graph window first opens the auto scale function magnifies the baseline and you may see what appears to be large noise spikes.
-Lowering the transducer just into the water will auto-adjust the vertical scale so that the apparent noise is reduced.
-When you are prepared to start saving data click on the NOT SAVING icon (it will change to SAVING) and data will be sent to the filename previously specified.
+When the FILE CONFIGURATION window closes the "Head versus Time" screen becomes active to begin testing (Figure 11).
+When the graph window first opens the auto scale function often magnifies the baseline and you may see what appears to be large noise spikes (Figure 11 Inset).
+Lowering the transducer into the water will auto-adjust the vertical scale so that the apparent noise is reduced.
+When you are prepared to start saving data click on the RECORD icon (window will change from gray to white background) and data will be saved to the file.
+You may prefer to perform some initial leak testing and perform an initial slug test to assess formation response before recording data.